 Output Gap = Actual GDP – Potential GDP

-Historically, central banks relied on the historical relationship between unemployment, economic activity, interest rates, and so on.
-However, it became clear that those relationships could also be affected by what people would expect from changes in the monetary policy.
+Historically, central banks relied on the historical relationship between unemployment, economic activity, interest rates, etc. However, it became clear that those relationships could also be affected by what people would expect from changes in the monetary policy.
 They would anticipate the consequences of monetary policy changes, then alter their behavior accordingly, thereby reducing the effectiveness of the policy change.
 Therefore, any economic model that would try to forecast how the economy would change in response to a monetary policy change must also incorporate possible changes in people's behavior based on their expectation of future inflation.
 That changes in people's behavior based on their expectations changes the results of the monetary policy change forms the basis of the rational expectations hypothesis.
 Thus, the central bank must have a credible policy of controlling inflation; otherwise, if higher inflation is expected, then people will demand higher wages and businesses will raise prices, thus increasing inflation.

 Based on the rational expectations hypothesis, the Lucas critique proposes that economic policy based only on historical aggregate information will be ineffective.
 To rectify this, economic models should consider economic agents, i.e. consumers, at the microeconomic level to better anticipate what changes in monetary policy may do.
 Economic agents may counteract changes in monetary policy, thereby reducing their effectiveness — what has become known as the policy ineffectiveness proposition.
 This proposition has been used to explain the stagflation in the late 1970s and 1980s, when the Federal Reserve attempted to mollify the effects of high oil prices at that time and to lower the unemployment rate by using an expansionary monetary policy.
 Instead, inflation increased while unemployment remained high.